 It is critical to understand that simply because you have formed or incorporated a dental business, that it does not give you trademark rights to use that practice name.
 Traditionally, a state only allows one entity with a specific registered name to exist within the bounds of its borders.
 However, that does not mean that an entity in a neighboring state might not have the same exact business name as you.
 In order to protect your investment and have legal rights to the use of your name, you will need to create a trademark and federally register it.

 When registering your trademark, you gain the legal presumption that you own the rights to utilize your mark on the products and services that you provide in your registration documentation.
 If you register with a state, you only have that presumption within that state.
 If you federally register, it extends to the United States and its territories.
-A legal presumption means that it is presumed that you own the rights to your mark, but a party can come in and challenge that.
+A legal presumption means that it is presumed that you own the rights to your mark, but a party can come in and challenge that by issuing you a demand letter.
 In essence, registration puts the public on notice that you own the rights to your mark.
 This also allows you to file suit in federal court.

 Registration of your trademark through the federal process includes you on the United States Patent and Trademark Office database.
 While this database does only search federal registrations and not state registrations, it provides a conflict-checking mechanism which prevents anyone from filing a confusingly-similar trademark.
 This includes trademarks with similar-sounding or similarly spelled names.
 In addition to registration with the federal database, registering also allows you to work with U.S. Customs and Border Protection to limit the infringement and counterfeiting of imports similar to your trademark.
 Related, once you have your federal registration complete, you can utilize that to obtain use of your mark in foreign countries.